andrelucianis/todos-django-react/DEVLOG.md

 ```

 I've then added a `pytest.ini` file, wrote some tests and added a pipenv shortcut on `Pipfile` to run the tests with `pipenv run test`.

+## Adding filter and pagination

+Some configurations were added to allow filtering results.